Effective Date: January 1, 2020

 Applicant has demonstrated knowledge of and skills in:

 F1.
-Counseling parents to facilitate their acceptance of and adjustment to a child's diagnosis of hearing impairment
+Counseling parents to facilitate their acceptance of and adjustment to a child’s diagnosis of hearing loss

 F2.
-Counseling parents to resolve their concerns and facilitate their decision making regarding early intervention, amplification, education, and related intervention options for children with hearing impairment
+Counseling parents to resolve their concerns and facilitate their decision making regarding early intervention, amplification, education, and related intervention options for deaf and hard of hearing children with sensitivity to differences in culture, identity, and language

 F3.
-Educating parents regarding the potential effects of hearing impairment on speech-language, cognitive, and social–emotional development and functioning
+Educating parents regarding the potential effects of hearing loss on speech-language, cognitive, and social–emotional development and functioning

 F4.
-Educating parents regarding optional and optimal modes of communication; educational laws and rights, including 504s, individualized education programs (IEPs), individual family service plans (IFSPs), individual health plans; and so forth
+Educating parents regarding (a) optional and optimal modes of communication and (b) educational laws and rights, including 504 plans, individualized education programs (IEPs), individual family service plans (IFSPs), and individual health plans

 F5.
-Selecting age/developmentally appropriate amplification devices and HATS to minimize auditory deprivation and maximize auditory stimulation
+Selecting age- and developmentally appropriate amplification devices and HATS to minimize auditory deprivation and maximize auditory stimulation

 F6.
-Instructing parents and/or child(ren) regarding the daily use, care, and maintenance of amplification devices and HATS
+Instructing parents and/or child(ren) regarding the daily use, care, and maintenance of amplification devices, implanted devices, and HATS

 F7.
-Planning and implementing parent education/support programs concerning the management of hearing impairment and subsequent communication and adjustment difficulties
+Planning and implementing parent education/support programs concerning the management of hearing loss and subsequent communication and adjustment difficulties

 F8.
-Providing for intervention to ensure age/developmentally appropriate speech and language development
+Providing for intervention to ensure age- and developmentally appropriate speech and language development

 F9.
 Administering self-assessment, parental, and educational assessments to monitor treatment benefit and outcome